Rodney Young, M.D., FAAFP, Department Chair

-Dr. Rodney Young is an associate professor and regional chair of the Department of Family and Community Medicine.
+Dr. Rodney Young is a professor and regional chair of the Department of Family and Community Medicine.
 He has also previously served as associate director of pre-doctoral education and as associate residency director.

 Dr. Young received his B.S. from Abilene Christian University, his M.D. from TTUHSC, and completed his residency at TTUHSC in Lubbock, where he also served as chief resident.
 He is board certified in family medicine, a fellow of the American Academy of Family Physicians, and also completed a faculty development fellowship at the Family Practice Faculty Development Center of Texas.

-Dr. Young is proudest of his role as a husband and father to two beautiful and active young daughters.
-He loves spending time with his girls, but he also enjoys football and golf when he can find the time.
+Dr. Young is proudest of his role as a husband and father to two beautiful and active daughters.
+He loves spending time with his family, and enjoys most sports, especially football and golf.

 Dr. Jerry Kirkland is an assistant professor, Residency Program Director and Family Medicine Clinic director.
 He received his Bachelor of Sciences degree from Texas A&M University, Doctor of Medicine degree from Texas Tech University Health Sciences Center, and a MBA from Texas Tech University.
 He completed residency training in Family Medicine at Hendrick Medical Center in Abilene, Texas.
 Dr. Kirkland worked in Texas as a private family physician in Dublin, Pampa and later in Amarillo for many years before joining the department.